-These Vegan Guinness and Bailey’s cupcakes will have you celebrating St. Patrick’s Day in fine style.
+These Guinness & Bailey’s cupcakes will have you celebrating St. Patrick’s Day in fine style.
 There is simply no better way to drink your booze and eat your dessert at the same time.
 Life is all about multi-tasking after all.
 Guinness Cake is wonderful traditional dessert.
-Guinness itself is not a vegan beer, however any other dark stout beer that you prefer that is vegan will do just fine.
+Guinness itself is now vegan beer (no animal products), but you can also use any other dark stout beer that you prefer.
 To find out if your beer of choice is vegan or not simply head over to http://barnivore.com and type in the name of the beer in question and it will tell you.
 Do this for any alcoholic drink you’re curious about.

 To make these epic St. Patrick’s Day themed cupcakes you are going to start by pouring your beer into a saucepan along with some vegetable oil and heat it up until its boiling.
 Once you have it boiling add in cocoa powder and whisk it all together, removing from the heat altogether and then set it aside.
 Now you are going to mix up your dry ingredients.
 You will add 1 cup of flour to a mixing bowl along with 1 cup of sugar, 3/4 tsp of baking soda, 1/2 tsp of baking powder and a 1/4 tsp of salt.
 I think you know what comes next, it’s time to whisk that all together as well and then set it aside.